wwohlers/dunk-js/README.md

 Used to define an action creator, a function that returns an action or thunk action that this module can process.
 Returns `actionCreator`, exactly as passed.
 See [here](https://github.com/reduxjs/redux-thunk) for more info about thunks.

 **defineSelector(selector)**
-Used to define a selector, a function that takes the module's state as a parameter and returns anything.
+Used to define a selector, a function that takes any arguments and returns a selector, a function that takes the module's state as a parameter and returns anything.

 **createInterfacePiece(dunk, children)**
 Used to create an interface piece for the module. `dunk` is an object with two optional properties: `actionCreators` (which takes an object map of action creators) and `selectors` (which takes an object map of selectors).
 If the module has children, you should also pass in `children`, an object that specifies the interfaces of the module's children.